-Investments in equity securities with readily determinable fair values and all debt securities are reported at fair value based on quoted market prices.
-Net appreciation (depreciation) in the fair value of investments, which consists of realized gains or losses and the unrealized appreciation (depreciation) on those investments, is presented in the statement of activities in accordance with donor restrictions as investment return.
+Net appreciation (depreciation) in the fair value of investments, which consists of realized gains or losses and the unrealized appreciation (depreciation) on those investments, is presented in the statement of activities as investment return.
 Investment return is presented net of investment fees.
 The specific identification method is primarily used to determine the basis for computing realized gains or losses.